KAIST School of Computing

 2026 summer Caltech SURF

-With Yu Tong and John Preskill
+with Yu Tong and John Preskill

 Next horizon 2027 PhD cycle